 Some customers will value frozen lemonade, others will value hot dogs, and some will value both.
 You’re adding to the customer experience while also making smart business decisions.

 One of the less pleasant tasks product managers face is breaking the bad news to stakeholders that their pet project or customer request won’t see the light of day for a while.
 While this is always disappointing, incorporating the cost of delay into your rationale is a savvy move.

 “By making the economic trade-offs more visible and easily understood, we can make faster and more sound choices,” says Joshua Arnold of Black Swan Farming.
 “Making tough choices where you’re trying to balance lots of different variables is an inherent part of the creative process.”

-Not only does this show your stakeholders that you have really good reasons for prioritizing other work, it also illustrates your business-oriented thought process and focus on revenue.
+Not only does this show your stakeholders that you have really good reasons for prioritizing other work, but it also illustrates your business-oriented thought process and focuses on revenue.
 This comes in handy when you’ve spent plenty of other time talking about touchy-feely user experience or not-so-fun technical debt.

 Another tool for your toolbox, but not your only one